winitzki/scall/tutorial/programming_dhall.md

 We will call contravariant type constructors **contrafunctors** for short.

 The intuition behind contrafunctors is that they represent functions that _consume_ (zero or more) data items of any given type.
-The `cmap` function transforms data items (_before_ they are consumed) into data items of another type.
+The `cmap` method transforms data items (_before_ they are consumed) into data items of another type.

 A simple example of a contrafunctor is:

 ```dhall
 let C = λ(a : Type) → a → Text
 ```
-The corresponding `cmap` function is written as:
+The corresponding `cmap` method is written as:

 ```dhall
 let cmap_C : ∀(a : Type) → ∀(b : Type) → (a → b) → (b → Text) → a → Text